Tokyo Olympics chief retracts sexist comments, refuses to resign | Education

 Asked about Mori's remarks in parliament, Prime Minister Yoshihide Suga said his comments should not have been made.
 The 2020 Tokyo Olympics board would have to decide on any resignation by Mori, Olympics minister Seiko Hashimoto said on Thursday.

+The Tokyo Olympic organising committee sent an apology to the International Olympic Committee (IOC) over Mori's remarks, Hashimoto told reporters after her meeting with Mori.
+A representative from the IOC did not immediately respond to a request for comment.
 Japan persistently trails its peers in promoting gender equality, ranking 121 out of 153 nations surveyed in the 2020 global gender gap report of the World Economic Forum.
-ERODE PUBLIC TRUST IN OLYMPICS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)